robert-carroll/canvaslms-global-custom-navigation/README.md

 Robert
 ```

 > !
-This is a test thing, do not use this in production – review _Considerations_
+This is a beta thing, do not use this in production – review _Considerations_

 ## Features
   - No jQuery